Bill C-32: An Act to amend the Copyright Act: Reaction

 Many Canadians criticized the bill's attempts to follow American-style copyright law, including Michael Geist who called it "flawed but fixable".
-Since many rights granted by Bill C-32 were nullified by the digital lock protection, CIPPIC referred to the bill as "a case of Jekyll and Hyde".
-Artists and consumers both asked for further consultation on the bill, stating that it infringes on the right of private citizens to transfer something they own to another medium, and that the prohibition against circumventing corporate software designed to lock users out would hamper research.
-After interviewing several copyright lawyers on Bill C-32, The Financial Post concluded that "ultimately, most lawyers suggest that the fair dealing definitions and exceptions should be broadened and consumers should have the right to break digital locks for personal use."
+Since many rights that would be granted by Bill C-32 were nullified by the digital lock protection, CIPPIC referred to the bill as "a case of Jekyll and Hyde".
+Artists and consumers both asked for further consultation on the bill, stating that it would infringe on the right of private citizens to transfer something they own to another medium, and that the prohibition against circumventing corporate software designed to lock users out would hamper research.
+After interviewing several copyright lawyers on Bill C-32, the Financial Post concluded that "ultimately, most lawyers suggest that the fair dealing definitions and exceptions should be broadened and consumers should have the right to break digital locks for personal use."

 Among groups who opposed Bill C-32 were the Canadian Consumer Initiative and the Documentary Organization of Canada.
 Charlie Angus of the NDP stated that "the only rights you will get under this bill are those that U.S.-based entertainment concerns decide you get."
 SOCAN and the Canadian Music Creators Coalition criticized Bill C-32 for not doing enough to compensate artists and the Quebec Bar Association opposed the bill on the grounds that it would create an unnecessary amount of litigation.
 A protest was held in Calgary on June 27, 2010 citing environmental reasons as well.
 Some groups such as the Canadian Library Association and the Business Coalition for Balanced Copyright generally supported the bill but took issue with DRM circumvention being illegal for personal use.

 Heritage Minister James Moore drew particular criticism when on June 22, 2010, he warned conference attendees about "radical extremists" who "oppose copyright reform" and suggested that they be confronted on social media.
 The speech was originally set to contain an admission that Bill C-61 was too restrictive in its protections of digital locks.
-The specific party vilified in Moore's speech was widely considered to be Michael Geist.
+The specific individual vilified in Moore's speech was widely considered to be Michael Geist.